CDG-2: A Galaxy Made of 99% Dark Matter

 Critical Analysis

-Disclaimer: This is an analytical review based on publicly available data, not an expert peer review.
-The paper has been peer-reviewed and published in The Astrophysical Journal Letters (2025, 986, L18).
-Several key conclusions rest on indirect methods with significant uncertainties.
+The paper has been peer-reviewed and published in The Astrophysical Journal Letters (2025, 986, L18), though several key conclusions rest on indirect methods with notable uncertainties.

 What Comes Next